manticoresoftware/manticoresearch/installer/specification.md

 The installer must honor `NO_COLOR` by disabling ANSI color. `MANTICORE_FORCE_COLOR=1` or `CLICOLOR_FORCE=1` may force colored UI output for diagnostics or tests.
 These force flags should affect only user-facing output; the log file must still be written without ANSI escape sequences.

+Usage output should be generated from a single formatter rather than separate colored and non-colored copies.
+Non-colored output is produced by leaving style variables empty.
+Usage headings may use cyan/bold.
+Command labels and example lines use bold/bright styling only.
+Argument placeholders in `[]` and `<>` are cyan in both usage lines and example lines.
+Keep these rules in the specification so future changes do not accidentally fork multiple help texts.

 Prompts must read from and write to `/dev/tty` when available.
 Normal stdout/stderr may be mirrored through the logging pipeline, but prompt input must not consume piped installer script bytes from `curl|sh` or `wget|sh`.

 ## Privilege Escalation